craigdrabiktxmq/swirlds-socket/README.md

 The actual handlers for HTTP requests are defined in com.txmq.socketdemo.ZooRestApi.
 These are set up using JAX-RS annotations as with any other JAX-RS API.
 The methods themselves work a lot like the socket-based versions, reading from state or submitting SwirldsMessages to the Hashgraph to add animals.

+On the client, we're using the beginnings of a framework called "Exo", which is used to set up and handle communication between the Angular client and the APIs exposed on the Hashgraph nodes.
+More info on Exo is forthcoming, but for now you should look at the in-code documentation in client/client/exo/*.

 Shameless Plug
 --------------